by J.A. Strawn

 Harrison smiled.
 She was always forgetting an ingredient and adding it in at the last minute.
 He couldn’t remember what she was making for tonight.
 Last week was chicken and dumplings but she complained that it wasn’t heart-healthy.
 Now she was probably working on some kind of Creole recipe that she’d doctored to be healthier, he supposed.

 His mind drifted to the conversation with their father earlier in the day.
 So there was an accident with some bag-lady and he still felt guilty.
 That was the gist of it.
-Who was he to judge his father?
-Or absolve him?
-Accidents like that from years ago?
-Well, let bygones be bygones.
+He couldn't judge the man or offer absolution.
+Sons weren't supposed to be in that position with their fathers, were they?
+Anyhow, the accident happened years ago.
+Let bygones be bygones.
 The law decided he wasn’t at fault, not really.
-So why was he concocting a crazy vengeance story.
-What was the name?
-Wanderer?
-But his Mama with her gentle ways and sweet-tooth—and apparently a secret stash of wine—why did their father have to drag her into all of this?
+The crazy supernatural part, that's what was bothering him.
+They weren't holy roller types and now Daddy is talking about judgement and vengeance and whatnot.
+Mama with her gentle ways and sweet-tooth—and apparently a secret stash of wine. . .He left Marcy hanging in the conversation and needed to pay some attention.

 "I should see if someone already took that name," Harrison said, after a time.